 The largest of the Balearic Islands has one of the best hotel facilities in the Mediterranean.
 Even so, we recommend that you don’t delay in booking your accommodation in Mallorca, as during the summer season it can be difficult to find a hotel at the last minute.
 Not sure where to stay?
 Take note of some of our suggestions!

-How to move around Mallorca
+How to get around the island

 Once in Mallorca and with your accommodation booked, the best way to get to and around the island is by renting a car.